alexcpn/alexcpn.github.io/html/NN/ml/8_backpropogation_full.md

   [The Softmax function and its derivative-Eli Bendersky]: https://eli.thegreenplace.net/2016/the-softmax-function-and-its-derivative/

-  [Python Impmementation of Jacobian of Softmax with respect to Logits Aerin Kim]: https://stackoverflow.com/a/46028029/429476
+  [Python Implementation of Jacobian of Softmax with respect to Logits Aerin Kim]: https://stackoverflow.com/a/46028029/429476

   [Derivative of Softmax Activation -Alijah Ahmed]: https://math.stackexchange.com/questions/945871/derivative-of-softmax-loss-function